Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To divide things into groups based on their qualities.
 **Sentence:** The teacher asked us to categorize the animals by their size.
 **Conversation:**
-A – What should we do with the toys?
+A – What should we do with the toys
 B – Let’s categorize them into cars, dolls, and blocks.

 ### Word: Closely